The OpenAI Trial · Updated April 28, 2026

 Two of the founders of OpenAI are now in federal court fighting over what the company was supposed to be — and what it's allowed to become.

-Oakland, California · Trial begins April 27, 2026 · Judge Yvonne Gonzalez Rogers presiding
+Oakland, California · Opening arguments April 28, 2026 · Judge Yvonne Gonzalez Rogers presiding

 A decade after Elon Musk and Sam Altman helped found OpenAI as a nonprofit research lab, the two men are facing each other across a federal courtroom in Oakland.
 Musk alleges that Altman and OpenAI president Greg Brockman betrayed the lab's founding charitable mission by spinning its core technology into a for-profit business.
 OpenAI says Musk's lawsuit is a baseless attempt to hobble a competitor he failed to control.